 There's also "Damn, I'm good", which Harry uses often enough that it's rubbed off on Molly too.

 Cerebus Syndrome: The ratio of funny to horrendously depressing has changed in the last few books.
-To the point where, before reading a new book, one might ask "Is it worth the Crazy Awesome to have my heart ripped out and stomped on?"*
+To the point where, before reading a new book, one might ask "Is it worth the Crazy Awesome to have my heart ripped out and stomped on?"note The answer, of course, is yes.

 He's also getting much more magically powerful.
 The first two books had him struggling to use magic after a few powerful bursts, and Fool Moon has a point where he's worried he may have burnt out his magical batteries permanently.
 Since Grave Peril, he's been throwing around more and more major mojo without showing any signs of weakening, to the point that the only thing that stops him from using magic is lack of consciousness or severe pain.